longern/FlareDrive/README.md

 1. Create an R2 API token with read/write permissions.
 Copy token ID and secret key.
 2. Copy your CloudFlare account ID in the sidebar of R2 page.
 3. Set these variables in Pages settings: `AWS_ACCESS_KEY_ID` as token ID, `AWS_SECRET_ACCESS_KEY` as secret key and `CF_ACCOUNT_ID` as your CloudFlare account ID.

+### Authentication

+There is no built-in authentication support.
+By default everyone can read and write your storage.
+But CloudFlare Zero Trust can be used to protect your data.
+Do these steps to enable authentication:

+1. Enable CloudFlare Zero Trust
+2. In **Access**->**Applications**, create a self-hosted application
+3. Set **Path** as `api/write/` to disable public write or leave it blank to disable public read
+4. Create a policy which accepts your email only